kjumbam/CybersecurityLab1/README.md

 # CybersecurityLabs
-Lab activities for Security+ preparation and cybersecurity skills development.
+Lab activity for Security+ preparation and cybersecurity skills development.

 WHAT THIS PROJECT IS ABOUT